Why Your Online Reputation is Costing You Appointments

 Imagine having your 5 star rating (that is based on 15 positive reviews) be absolutely crumbled to a 3.5 star rating after a flood of bad reviews.
 This could all be prevented by simply texting your brides a link directly to your profile after they’ve picked up their dress.

 So as I mentioned, negative reviews are inevitable.
-It is very rare to find a single business that does not have anything less than 5 star reviews.
+It is very rare to find a single business that has not ever received a negative review.
 The reason the person leaves a negative review does not matter.
 What matters is how you respond to it.

 Respond to the Review.